 The Australian Competition and Consumer Commission has asked whether to keep, modify or revoke the mandatory standard for care labelling of apparel and household textiles.
 I support revocation, as I believe having a regulation for garment and other textile care labelling is (arguably) unnecessary.
 If the mandatory standard is revoked, the majority of the market will likely self-regulate and continue to provide meaningful user care instructions.

 Revoking the mandatory standard would provide significant savings to both government and product suppliers.

 However, if revocation is not acceptable, I think a fourth option could be viable: Mandate in a non-prescriptive way that care information be provided.
 This blog article reflects my submission to the ACCC’s review.

-The time required to interpret the standard documents, then assess and determine correct labelling per product style represents a cost.
+The time required to interpret the standard documents, then assess and determine correct garment care labelling per product style represents a cost.
 Testing also involves a cost to business and in some instances may only be commissioned so as to provide a report to trade customers to demonstrate regulatory compliance.

 Notably, in the fashion industry in particular, the sheer number of ‘product styles’ (apparel, homewares, etc) requiring individually determined care instructions is enormous.
 This would be the sector most affected by any Australian Consumer Law (ACL) product standard.
 Compared to, say, car jacks for which a manufacturer might have just three of the same models for several years, fashion suppliers each have dozens of different designs for each season of the year.
 This means the work across the nation associated with regulatory compliance is significant and ongoing.